Pavagadh: History

+Several monks of the Achalgacch such as Acharya Mahendraprabhasuri, Acharya Merutungasuri, Acharya Jaykesarisuri amongst many, and those of the Tapagacch such as Acharya Dharmaratnasuri, Acharya Hemvimalsuri, Acharya Laxmisagarsuri, Acharya Bhuvansundarsuri etc. have consecrated Jain temples and idols on the hill.
+According to several Śvetāmbara scriptures, at one time, these shrines were considered to be of equal rank and importance as those atop the hill at Palitana.

+It is believed that there was one large Śvetāmbara temple earlier on the hill, which faced multiple invasions.
+The ruins of that temple have been used to construct 3 smaller Digambar temples by the Digambar community who have taken over these Svetambar temples.

-It is said that king Vanraj Chavda established Champaner at the foot of Pavagadh in fond memory of his wise minister Champa.
-Later, the Patai Raval family ruled it and took care of the boundary.
-The folk tales say that Mahakali assumed the form of a woman and danced in a Garba during Navaratri.
+It is said that King Vanraj Chavda established Champaner at the foot of Pavagadh in fond memory of his wise minister Champa.
+Later, the Patai Raval family ruled Pavagadh and took care of the boundary.
+The local folk tales say that Mahakali assumed the form of a woman and danced in a Garba during Navaratri.
 The last Patai, Jaisinh watched her with dirty looks.
 The deity became angry at Jaisinh and cursed him that the town will fall.
-The Muslim emperor of Gujarat, Mahmud Begada assaulted Pavagadh and won the hill on the boundary in the 15th century.
+Eventually, the Muslim emperor of Gujarat, Mahmud Begada assaulted Pavagadh and won the hill on the boundary in the 15th century.

 Patai was defeated and killed.
-Mahmud Begada shifted his capital from Ahmedabad to Champaner for some time for reasons of diplomacy.
-He developed the town by constructing buildings such as the fort of Champaner, Uohra mosque, Mandavi, Kirtistambh, the temple of Shalkh, Jama Masjid, Nagina Mosque, and Kevda Mosque.
+Mahmud Begada shifted his capital from Ahmedabad to Champaner for some time for reasons of Diplomacy.
+He developed the town by constructing buildings such as the fort of Champaner, Uohra mosque, Mandavi, Kirtistambh, the temple of Shalkh, Jama Masjid (originally a Jain temple), Nagina Mosque and Kevda Mosque.
 The remains of the Palace of Begada are still found near Vad Talav (Banyan Pond) two kilometers (1.25 miles) away from Champaner by road.

 The government has granted many concessions and offered subsidies to the new industries coming up in this area.
-As a result of it, Halol and Kalol towns near Pavagadh have turned into virtual industrial estates.
+As a result of it, Halol and Kalol towns near Pavagadh have turned into virtual Industrial estates.
 A film studio at Halol has this added advantage.

 Geography

 Pavagadh is the gateway to Panchmahal.
 The locations of hilly areas around Halol provide good scenery.
 Pavagadh Hill has total height of 822 meters and you can find many scenic trails to climb including waterfalls during monsoon time.
-On the hill's eastern side, the Rangpur Ashram run by Mr. Hari Parikh works towards the upliftment of the local tribals.
 The plateau at an altitude of 490 meters is known as Machi Haveli.
 The bus service has been extended up to Machi.